Glossary

 R

-ROA – Record of Achievement: normally refers to the National Record of Achievement in the UK which was presented to students upon completion of their high school education.
+ROA – Record of Achievement.
+Normally referring to the National Record of Achievement in the UK which was given to students upon completion of a high school education.

 S